mac-anthony/100daysofcode/css-tut/Readme.md

 }

-> is called the child combinator,it just saying that you should give this style to all direct children that are p tags
+> is called the child selector or combinator,it just saying that you should give this style to all direct children that are p tags

 ADJACENT SELECTORS: adjacent selector is a selector that selects an element which comes directly after another element...we do this by using the adjacent combinator which is the plus sign(+)